• Home

 2. Strain crabmeat and shrimp to ensure all liquid is dispelled; pat shrimp dry and combine in medium bowl

-3. Add flour to crab/shrimp mixture, stir to combine, then add to larger bowl with mushroom/vermouth and mix together
+3. Add flour to crab/shrimp mixture (Note: add 1-2 tablespoons more flour per casserole if the seafood remains damp) ), stir to combine, then add to larger bowl with mushroom/vermouth and mix together

 Instructions for Putting it all Together

-1. Place half seafood mixture (about 2 1/2 cups) over the second layer of pasta noodles and spread to cover evenly
+1. Divide seafood mixture, and bout 10 cups, into 4 (2 1/2 cups) and place a portion over the second layer of pasta noodles in each casserole.
+Spread to cover evenly

-3. Sprinkle top with Parmesan and bake or freeze
+3. Sprinkle each with half of Parmesan and bake or freeze

 Instructions for Baking